 Curriculum and Eligibility Requirements

 Current Emerson students working toward a BA in WLP may apply for the 4+1 program at the beginning of the first semester of their junior year.
 Applications will be evaluated by the MA graduate program director and faculty of the department.
 Students will be notified of acceptance at the start of the second semester of their junior year.
-The 4+1 MA in Publishing will require students to take eight graduate-level publishing courses (32 credits), including the MA Project (PB 698), in their senior and fifth years.
+The 4+1 MA in Publishing will require students to take eight graduate-level publishing courses (32 credits), which can include the optional MA Project (PB 698), in their senior and fifth years.
 A maximum of four graduate courses (16 credits) may be taken in the senior year.
 These classes will count as electives toward the undergraduate degree and towards the Master's degree.
 Students in the program cannot count any graduate overview courses, PB 680, PB 683, PB 692, or PB 688 Copyediting, and PB 691 Applications for Print Publishing toward the MA.

 Students must complete all requirements for the BA degree by the end of their senior year and are required to complete the following courses as part of their degree: PB 203, PB 302, PB 383, PB 380, PB 395.